dariomx/topcoder-srm/README.md

 I mostly code in Python2/3 due its brevity and elegance, but switch to Java when I need a more sophisticated data structure (out of the box).
 It is pity that Python standard library lacks many of the nice things you can find under the popular java.util.
-All the solutions I post here are mine, and the few exceptions will explicitly mention where I took it from.
+All the solutions that I post here are mine, and the few exceptions will explicitly mention where I took them from.

 I think it has more value to present my own creations, that just to mirror what others did; even if I do not always come with a fast solution.
 I always check,